DannyDainton/postman-ci-pipeline-example/README.md

 # postman-ci-pipeline-example

+This is very simple project to demonstrate using [Newman](https://github.com/postmanlabs/newman) to run a Postman collections through some of the different CI systems.
+There are a number of different ways that you can use `Newman` in these CI systems.

+- TravisCI is creating a node environment and installing the `Newman` NPM package, then running the Collection via a CLI script.
+- CircleCI is using the `postman/newman` orb, from there orb [registry](https://circleci.com/orbs/registry/).
+This a packaged version of the Newman Docker image held on their internal registry.
+- Bitbucket Pipelines is creating an environment and using the `postman/newman_alpine33` Docker image and running the collection file in a container.
+- GitLab is using the `postman/newman_alpine33` Docker image and running the collection file in a container.

+The collection and environment files have been taken from the [All-Things-Postman Repo](https://github.com/DannyDainton/All-Things-Postman).
+Each of the different systems will output the same CLI summary to the console.

 ## Build badges

 Using [Shields.io](https://shields.io/) we can get a visual indication about about build status and display this on our repo.